Invited talks & keynotes

 2020 – Invited talks

 - Keynote, “Feminism, data studies and future solidarities: towards a production of standpoints” at Futures of Feminist and Queer Solidarities: Connectivity, Materiality, Mobility in a Digitalized World Conference, University of Gothenburg, Sweden.
 September 30 – October 2, 2020.

-- Title TBC at Digital media and citizens’ participation in healthcare conference.
+- Cancelled due to COvid-19* at Digital media and citizens’ participation in healthcare conference.
 University of Plymouth, organised by Monash University project “Patients use of digital media” project.
 June 2020.

 - “Theorising critical data literacies for advocacy”.
 Critical Big Data Literacy workshop.
 20 February 2020.
 Center for Advanced Internet Studies, Bochum, Germany.